mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/CLI.md

 admin.peers
 ```

-To manullay add static peers to the netwrok, first find the `enode` address of the peer you want to connect to. for example, for `sepolia` you can find some [here](https://github.com/eth-clients/sepolia)
+To manullay add static peers to the netwrok, first find the `enode` address of the peer you want to connect to. for example, for `sepolia` you can find some [here](https://github.com/eth-clients/sepolia), and for mainnet you can find [here](https://etherscan.io/nodetracker/nodes)

 ```bash
 admin.addPeer("enode://ec66ddcf1a974950bd4c782789a7e04f8aa7110a72569b6e65fcd51e937e74eed303b1ea734e4d19cfaec9fbff9b6ee65bf31dcb50ba79acce9dd63a6aca61c7@52.14.151.177:30303")